 - Chronic feelings of worry or nervousness

-If you have confirmed that you have test anxiety (high level) then you may need a psychotherapy treatment or else you can follow these tips for minor test anxiety.
+If you have confirmed that you have a high level of test anxiety, then you may need psychotherapy treatment.
+Otherwise, you can follow these tips for minor test anxiety.

 - Have perfect time management and routine